paprikka/sonnet.io/src/site/posts/ulysses.md

 hidden: false
 heroURL: /images/hero-ulysses.png
 thumbnail: /images/hero-ulysses-social.png
-description: "Ensō is a writing tool that helps you enter a state of flow."
+description: 'Ensō is a writing tool that helps you enter a state of flow.'
 ---

 > <a href="https://enso.sonnet.io" target="_blank">Ensō</a> is a writing tool that helps you enter a state of flow.